Need more information to help you decide whether counselling or psychotherapy is right for you? Check out the answers to some common questions below:

 Counselling and psychotherapy can benefit anyone experiencing distress and difficulties, at any stage of life.
 Whether your issue can be, or has been, clinically diagnosed or not, is irrelevant.

 We are innately social and multi-faceted beings living in complex times.
-Admitting we need extra help and actually seeking the right support is the healthiest thing we can do when challenges arise.
-This is also the best predictor that we will be able to successfully navigate our challenges and bounce back, stronger and wiser than before.
+Admitting we need extra help and seeking the right support is the healthiest thing we can do when challenges arise.
+This is the first and most important step to ensuring we’ll be equipped to successfully navigate our challenges, and bounce back, stronger and wiser than before.

-It’s very common to not have enough support, let alone the impartial and non-judgemental support, we often desire from those closest to us.
-Not everyone has the skill, capacity, or know-how to be there for us in our times of need, even if they are good people who genuinely care about us.
+It’s very common to not have enough support, let alone the impartial and non-judgemental support we often desire from those closest to us.
+Not everyone has the skill, capacity, or know-how to be there for us in our times of need, even if they genuinely care about us.

-It can also be liberating, and feel easier to speak honestly about our problems with a complete stranger who doesn’t have ingrained expectations of us: who’s view of us is not limited by our past, or determined by established interpersonal roles.
+It is often liberating and easier to speak honestly about our difficulties with a complete stranger who doesn’t have ingrained expectations of us: who’s view of us is not limited by our past, or determined by established interpersonal roles.

-Therapy is a form of personalised, professional and confidential support that is designed to solve these problems, and help you deal with the difficulties you experience in life with a view to helping you grow beyond them and ultimately flourish.
+Therapy is a form of personalised, professional, and confidential support that is designed to help you deal with the difficulties you experience in life, with a view to helping you grow beyond them and ultimately flourish.

 Getting support simply means you get to feel better, clearer, stronger and happier, sooner, rather than later.

-What are some specific conditions that therapy can help alleviate?
+What are some problems that therapy can help you address effectively?

 Therapy has wide-ranging applications for the alleviation of mental and emotional suffering in many different forms.
-However, some of the more common conditions it can help you with include struggles with anxiety, depression, relationship difficulties, grief and loss, addiction, abuse, trauma, and body image issues.
+However, some of the more common conditions it can help you with include struggles with anxiety, depression, relationship difficulties, grief and loss, addiction, abuse, trauma, existential concerns, career and work challenges, eating disorders, and body image issues.

 What does a holistic approach to therapy mean?

-A holistic approach to therapy is one that takes into account all the different aspects of your being, explores different levels of awareness, and aims to align and integrate the mind, heart, body and soul.
+A holistic approach to therapy is one that takes into account all the different aspects of your identity, explores different levels of awareness, and aims to align and integrate the different aspects of who you are.

-My background Psychology and training in Process Oriented Psychology, Acceptance and Commitment Therapy (ACT), Positive Psychology, The Gottman Couples Therapy Method, Soul-Centered Psychotherapy, and various mindfulness and somatic approaches, gives me the flexibility to work with you in different ways, and tailor my approach to what most resonates and works best for you.
+My background Psychology and training in Process Oriented Psychology, Acceptance and Commitment Therapy (ACT), The Gottman Couples Therapy Method, Positive Psychology approaches, Soul-Centered Psychotherapy, Cognitive Behavioural Therapy (CBT) and various mindfulness and somatic approaches, gives me the flexibility to work with you in different ways, and tailor my approach to what most resonates with, and works best for you.

-Your mental, emotional, physical and spiritual dimensions of self are taken into account, along with cultural and relational factors that have shaped who you are, where you are, and where you’re wishing to go.
+Your mental, emotional, physical and spiritual dimensions of self are taken into account, along with cultural, relational and other factors that have shaped who you are, where you are, and where you’re wishing to go.

 As with every good therapeutic approach, our sessions will also be warm and professional: completely confidential, non-judgmental, safe, gentle and transformative.